elishacloud/dxwrapper/README.md

  - Conversion of DirectInput 1-7 (dinput.dll) to DirectInput 8 (dinput8.dll) using [dinputto8](https://github.com/elishacloud/dinputto8)
  - Includes [LegacyD3DResolutionHack](https://github.com/UCyborg/LegacyD3DResolutionHack) to remove the artificial resolution limit from Direct3D 1-7, which allows DirectDraw games to play at 4K resolution
  - Tweaking of Microsoft DirectSound function calls using [DSoundCtrl](http://www.bockholdt.com/dsc/)
- - Can cause Direct3D 8 and Direct3D 9 games to run in windowed mode
+ - Can cause DirectDraw 1-7, Direct3D 8 and Direct3D 9 games to run in windowed mode
+ - Can set vertex processing and cache modes to fix perfromance in some Direct3D 9 games
+ - Can remove scanlines from DirectDraw 1-7 games
+ - Can disable High DPI scaling to solve issues with some games
  - Can disable Microsoft Game Explorer (GameUX) to prevent rundll32.exe high CPU
- - Can disable High DPI scaling in Windows
  - ASI loader to load custom libraries with the file extension .asi into game processes using [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader)
  - Supports being loaded as an ASI plug-in
- - Adding AntiAliasing support into DirectX 8 or 9 games even if the game does not support it
+ - Adding AntiAliasing support into Direct3D 8 or 9 games even if the game does not support it
  - Hot patch memory support (update game memory at run time, can be used to remove CD/DVD checks or resolve graphics or other glitches)
  - Set single CPU affinity (some games have issues with multi-core CPUs)
- - Disable display scaling on high DPI mode
  - Ability to set all 12 Application Compatibility Toolkit options for DXPrimaryEmulation using SetAppCompatData API
  - Set game window to fullscreen (some games have fullscreen issues)
  - Handling in-game exceptions or crashes